Studio

 Nuxeo Online Services REST API

-When triggering a Studio project release through the Nuxeo Online Services REST API, use your Nuxeo Online Services username replace your password with a token.
+When triggering a Studio project release through the Nuxeo Online Services REST API, use your Nuxeo Online Services username and replace your Nuxeo Online Services password with your token.

 Nexus